Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 who shared her views and passions.
 Eventually, her former friend’s behavior

-became irrelevant, and Sarah realized she had grown tough and more resilient
+became irrelevant, and Sarah realized she had grown tougher and more resilient

 because of the experience.